 I knew we were going to be taking time off, and I was facing a decision: Either I’m not going to have music in my life until Glen is ready to continue, or I can create the circumstances in which I can continue by myself.
 So I thought I’d go to the studio and make an EP and put it out on a small label.
 I didn’t really have much ambition with it in the beginning, but by the time I went to the studio I realized I had enough music to make a full album.
 It was a lot of baby steps leading towards the new record.
 Glen, as far as making his new record, he’s really excited.
 He’s also been asked to do all these different collaborations, and when we were touring he was too busy.
 I think he’s really excited to now take on all those offers.
 He’s just been doing that: going into the studio in New York and collaborating with all these musicians that he loves.
 But whenever he feels like he wants to make a Swell Season record, that’s what we’ll do.
 And I’m excited about that, too.
 I don’t know when that will be, but I look forward to it.

 Once premieres as an off-Broadway play in December.
 Were you involved at all in that adaptation and production?

-I have not been involved besides just approving it to take place.
+t been involved besides just approving it to take place.
 But I saw it about ten days ago, and I was really impressed.
 I think it’s really tastefully done and simple.
 It’s not this big production.
 The actors, who are simultaneously the musicians, are doing a great job.
 They’re doing a little bit of dancing, but it’s very tasteful and organic.
 Everyone seems to be really excited to do it.
 I was actually surprised; I was going into it with nothing but excitement and curiosity to see another person’s take on what we created, and it made me really proud.
 I was thrilled with it.

 Markéta Irglová performs at the 9:30 Club tonight at 7 PM.
 Tickets ($25) are available through the venue’s Web site.